endsalone/katana-challenge/README.md

        |- exceptions // All exceptions for better control

-## Interesting thing on this project
+## An interesting thing on this project

 In this project I liked too much to make the domain class DecksCard.ts and the method makeCards has the  𝑂(𝑛²)  cause the suits enumeration segmentation.
+I took the liberty of creating an endpoint to shuffle, hehehe 🤓

 ## If you would like to talk about it
 ### Ernandes Leite de Almeida Guedes 😉 🤘